 With proper nutrition and education, diabetes can be delayed or prevented.
 Health screenings – including diabetes risk assessments – help you stay one step ahead in living a healthy life.
 These assessments are recommended for people who have a high risk for the condition.

 Goshen Health is dedicated to keeping our communities healthy and disease-free.
 That’s why our primary care providers offer important preventive screenings, including diabetes tests.
 Call (574) 364-2746 to schedule your screening.

 What is a diabetes test?

 Diabetes screenings measure your blood glucose level, or blood sugar level.
 If your blood sugar levels are too high, your body doesn’t produce enough insulin, an important hormone for energy production.

 Providers at Goshen Health use the following screenings to check for diabetes:

-- Oral glucose tolerance test (OGTT) – A blood test that’s repeated after an FPG and drinking a glucose solution.
+- Oral glucose tolerance test – A blood test that’s repeated after a fasting plasma glucose screening.

 - A1C (also called hemoglobin A1C) – This test measures the percentage of glycated hemoglobin in your blood that shows average blood glucose levels over the past three months.